ta-david-yu/2D-Platformer-Hunter/README.md

 * Restricted Climbing Area - Users can separate the actual movable area in climbing state with the trigger area.
 Controller will be smoothly interpolated from triggered position to restricted area when entering climbing state.
 * One-Way Platform
 * Moving Platform - Including a node editor for editing waypoints.
 * Dash - User is able to customize dash modules that can be applied to a controller.
-A dash module describes how a controller moves during a dash action.
-It can either be a dodging movement or a teleport action.
 * Jump Input Buffering - The jump input will be buffered for a period of time when the character controller is still in the air.
-Once the controller hits the ground, the buffered jump will be executed.
 * Coyote Time - Also known as grace period jumping.
 It allows players to register jump input in a small period of time even after moving off ledges.
+* Ledge Grabbing
+* Wall Climbing - You can configure whether your controller slides on wall or climbs on walls (just like how [Knuckles](https://youtu.be/-qOVqxn-JVA) does)

 # Documentation
 * To be added :D

-# WIP Feature

-* Ledge Grabbing - You can grab ledges.
-* Wall Climbing - You can configure whether your controller slide on wall or climb walls.

 # Maybe, probably, will be, future to-do list: